KiraResari/ceal-chronicler-f/Protocol.md

 - [x] have a name
 - [x] have a first appearance
 - [x] have a last appearance
 - [x] can be added
 - [ ] can be connected to other locations
   - [ ] adjacent locations
-  - [ ] locations within other locations
+  - [x] by clicking on linked locations, you can jump to them
-  - [ ] by clicking on linked locations, you can jump to them
+  - [ ] parent and child locations
     - [x] parent location is being displayed
     - [x] parent location can be edited
     - [ ] parent location can be removed
     - [ ] child locations are being displayed
 - [x] can be saved and loaded
 - [x] Characters at a location at a time are displayed
   - [x] You can jump to these characters